aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-l3-interfaces-settings.md

                   # Flow tracker name as defined in flow_tracking_settings.
                   name: <str>

-                # Used to define switchports as source or destination for monitoring sessions.
+                # Used to define interfaces as source or destination for monitoring sessions.
                 monitor_sessions:

                     # Session name.